keironwalford/SynopticProject/README.md

 3. Connect your nRF52840 DK via USB.
 4. Open the **Programmer** app.
 5. Select the connected device and flash the compiled HEX file.

-### Notes:
-- The firmware is built using **Zephyr RTOS** via the nRF Connect SDK.
-- Mesh configuration can be customized through the `prj.conf` and `sample.yaml` files.
-- Uses standard Nordic Mesh models with custom Chat Client functionality.

-## 📝 Repository Structure